1½cupsfresh or frozen berriesthawed if frozen, and use whatever berries you prefer or have on hand

 Prepare the bottom pie crust.
 Remove the prepared pie crusts from the freezer and let them stand for 1 to 2 minutes, or until pliable.
 Fit one pie dough circle into a 9-inch pie plate lightly coated with baking spray.
 Gently press the dough against the bottom and sides of the pan.

 Fill the crust.
-Add prepared berry mixture to pie dough.
+Add the prepared berry mixture to the pie dough.
 Arrange remaining raspberries over the top of the berry mixture.

 Add the top crust.
 Top with the second pie dough over the mixture and flute decoratively.
 Using a knife, make a few 1-1/2 inch slits on the top crust; optional.
 Set aside.